wandb/docs/docs/ref/python/workspaces_api/reports.md

 **Attributes:**

- - `code`:  The code in the block.
+ - `code` (str):  The code in the block.
- - `language`:  The language of the code.
-The language specified  is used for syntax highlighting.
+ - `language` (Optional[Language]):  The language of the code.
+Language specified  is used for syntax highlighting.
+By default, set to "python".
+Options include  'javascript', 'python', 'css', 'json', 'html', 'markdown', 'yaml'.